 - I say this a lot: get involved with a volunteer, religious, sports, environmental or political group in the community.
 We are more likely to buy from those we know and trust.

-- The Kona-Kohala Chamber of Commerce and some the networking groups like BNI are a good source of events and meetings to make some connections.
+- The Kona-Kohala Chamber of Commerce and some of the networking groups are good source of events and meetings to make some connections.

 - If you are a business focusing on other businesses, it’s easy to send out a targeted piece of direct mail.